 When you look at the first site it’s a complete mess and most of all it’s hard to tell what you should actually be doing.
 When you look at the second site it’s obvious what you should do.
 They have a banner at the top of their site with a free guide and a big red button that says DOWNLOAD IT NOW.

 The point is the second site has a clear call to action front and center that they want you to join their mailing list.

 How to Fix this Issue: Look at where people are coming to your site.
 Create lead magnets that drive people to join your mailing list and bring them down the road of one day becoming a buyer.

-If you have a bunch links or videos distracting them then people will get confused on what they should be doing.
+If you have a bunch of links or videos distracting them then people will get confused about what they should be doing.